How Do I Know if I’m Being Discriminated Against?

 Your religious beliefs are your own concern.
 The Constitution protects your right to practice as you see fit or to not practice at all.
 And the Civil Rights Act of 1964 prohibits employers from discriminating against anyone on the basis of religion.

 If you believe you have experienced discrimination for my religious belief in Los Angeles, you need not resign yourself to it.
-You can seek relief with the help of a Los Angeles workplace lawyer.
-A Los Angeles workplace lawyer can provide you with the insight, guidance, and counsel to get justice.
+You can seek relief with the help of a workplace lawyer who can provide you with the insight, guidance, and counsel to get justice.

 The Most Common Types of Religious Discrimination

 There are two basic kinds of religious discrimination: